-Independent/GroupPractice

-Culminating Event
+Independent/Practice - Culminating Event

 As this is the final week, students will rehearse and prepare both the Stepping and Irish step dance routines they've learned and perform it for their final culminating event.
-The teacher can decide if they want to have the students perform both routines as an entire class, divide the class in half (half do Stepping, the other half do Irish dance) or break them up into groups of 4 or 5 and have them choose which form they would like to do.
+Have the students perform each dance separately as an entire class for the final performance.

-When rehearing their routine, review the steps for each form slowly with the students.
+When rehearsing their routine, review the steps for each form slowly with the students.
 Have them start slowly and gradually increase the speed as they get more comfortable with the moves.
 For Irish dancing, have them practice without music first.
 Once they are comfortable with the whole routine, have them practice with music.
 If the teacher wants to use another jig, just make sure it is at a medium tempo.